williamgherman/clrs/README.md

 # clrs
-My solutions to the exercises in "Introduction to Algorithms", third edition, by Cormen, Lieserson, Rivest and Stein (also known as CLRS).
+My solutions to the exercises in "Introduction to Algorithms", fourth edition, by Cormen, Lieserson, Rivest and Stein (also known as CLRS).

 <p align="center">